The Windy City is home to many five-star hotels that promise indulgent luxury, glamorous design and quality service.

-Chicago features turn-of-the-century architecture with modern urban living, and its historical buildings were some of the first skyscrapers in the country.
-Staying somewhere with walkability is key while visiting, and each hotel on this list stands out for its location alone.
-High hospitality standards, top-notch amenities, mind-blowing views and exclusive experiences are just extra cherries on top.
+Chicago is all about modern urban living, but its historical buildings were some of the first skyscrapers in the country.
+Staying somewhere within easy walking distance of the city’s turn-of-the-century architecture is key, and each hotel on this list stands out for its location alone.
+High hospitality standards, top-notch amenities, mind-blowing views and exclusive experiences are the cherries on top.

 The Chicago River is experiencing a bit of a renaissance, and The Langham is perched just above the action.
 Top critics continually rank this five-star property among the best in the country.
-Treat yourself to a massage at the award-winning Chuan Spa before cruising to dinner on a water taxi and then dozing off in a room that faces either the lake or the river – you choose!
+Treat yourself to a massage at the award-winning Chuan Spa before cruising to dinner on a water taxi, then dozing off in a room that faces either the lake or the river – you decide.

-Playing host to a highly anticipated new restaurant from a world-renowned chef, a basement speakeasy and a rooftop bar, this recently opened hotspot in the Fulton Market District is a classic in the making.
+Playing host to a highly anticipated new restaurant from a world-renowned chef, a basement speakeasy and a rooftop bar, this recently opened hotspot in the Fulton Market district is a classic in the making.
 Rooms come in three sizes – snug, cosy and roomy – and feature modern art, custom-designed bed linens, free calls to anywhere in the world and curated guides to the neighborhood.
-It’s the third US outpost from a celebrated London-based hospitality brand, so you know it has to live up to some high standards.
+It’s the third US outpost from a celebrated London-based hospitality brand, so you know it has high standards to live up to.

 There’s just something about this stylish hotel in the Loop that feels akin to a sleek condo residence in the city.
 With one entrance on State Street and the other facing the river on Wacker, you can choose your own adventure when heading out.
 The rooms are sophisticated, and the indoor/outdoor rooftop lounge is a solid way to spend sunset before watching a show in the nearby Theater District.